8 Steps To An Effective Social Media Strategy

-You need to find out which networks your audience hangs out, then start narrowing down based on age.
-You want to start with the channels where your audience demographics match with the social network demographics.
+You need to find out where your audience hangs out, then start narrowing down your options.

-Age doesn’t give you the full picture though, so you want to look at your competitors and see which top social networks you should focus on.
-You can try to do this with BuzzSumo or Ahref’s.
+Remember, age doesn’t give you the full picture though, so you want to look at your competitors and see which top social media platforms you should focus on.
+You can try to do this with BuzzSumo or Ahrefs.

 Step 3: Developing Your Content Strategy

 Now that you have a better understanding of your target audience and the channels they use, it’s time to build out your content strategy.
 Think blog posts, videos, photography, quotes, quick tip.

 The right kind of content will depend on your target audience and the channels you choose.
 It’s also important to share content produced by others as you don’t want to seem overly self-promotional.